ashleymills/Reachability.swift/README.md

 # Reachability.swift

-Replacement for Apple's Reachability re-written in Swift with callbacks
+Replacement for Apple's Reachability re-written in Swift with closures

 Inspired by https://github.com/tonymillion/Reachability